joshbegley/nyt-latest/README.md

 `The partisan gap in Covid deaths is still growing, but more slowly.`\
 https://nytimes.com/2022/02/18/briefing/red-covid-partisan-deaths-vaccines.html?searchResultPosition=5

-**Storm Eunice Slams Britain With Dangerously High Winds**\
+**Storm Eunice Slams Northern Europe With Dangerously High Winds**\
-`Wind gusts of up to 90 miles per hour were expected in parts of the country.
-One weather official said the storm would be the worst the country has seen in 30 years.`\
+`A wind gust of 122 miles per hour was recorded in England, where one weather official said the storm would be the worst the country had seen in 30 years.`\
 https://nytimes.com/2022/02/18/world/europe/eunice-storm-damage.html?searchResultPosition=6

 **Two veteran U.S. pilots hope to extend medal streaks in the two-woman bobsled.**\